Sammeeey/plzCrawler/README.md

 It can be recognized by the '+PLZ' ending.
 The new document looks very similar to the original document and now includes the postcodes found.
 It may also contain information as to why individual postcodes could not be found.
+This project will help you to find the zipcode.